superRaytin/image-clipper/README.md

 });
 ```

-In this case, the best practice is place the code in `onload` callback:
+In this case, the best practice is to place the code in `onload` callback:

 ```js
 image.onload(function(){ //... });